 Here are some of the popular options to source inventory for your second-hand resale businesses.

 Make sure that the people around you know that you’re accepting the items they don’t need anymore.
 Inform them of the specific types of items you’ll need.
-For example, if you focus on fashion, don’t accept electronics donations as you’ll only build clutter in your space.
+For example, if you focus on fashion, don’t accept electronics donations, as you’ll only build clutter in your space.
 Encourage them to share the best items with you rather than donating to thrift shops.

 Many people buy items from their online community.
 This is a great way to keep the ‘reuse’ train going, and encourage people to waste less.
 Simply provide your customers with a checklist of what condition you’ll need an item in.
 Purchasing high-quality items from your community is an interesting way to keep a niche website stocked with great finds.

 Where you sell is just as important as what you sell when it comes to a successful online thrift store.
 You’ll need to be findable, accessible, and easy to buy from.
-You can choose to either host your own web store, or you can sell on third-party platforms.
+You can choose to either host your own online thrift shop, or you can sell online via third-party eCommerce platforms.

-The first, and most recommended option, is self-hosting; to set up your e-commerce website using an independent domain name and host.
+The first, and most recommended option, is a self-hosted platform to set up your e-commerce website using an independent domain name and web hosting.
 This means that your website will be fully under your control.
-You can design and optimize it to suit your business’ needs.
-Some of the best-recommended self-hosting platforms for include:
+You can design and optimize it to suit your business needs.
+Some of the best-recommended self-hosting platforms include:

-Many people starting an online resale business don’t have the money to invest in a website.
-In such a case, consider putting your items on third-party marketplaces.
+Many people that start online thrift shop businesses don’t have the money to invest in a website.
+In such a case, consider putting your items on third-party online marketplaces.
 These are online platforms built to connect sellers with buyers.
 Many of them don’t require set-up fees but will take a cut out of each sale.

 Some of the best marketplaces to start selling second-hand clothes on the Internet include: